msattari90/2DShapeGNN/README.md

 ### Model Architecture

+This project uses **Graph Convolutional Networks (GCN)** for classifying synthetic 2D shapes.
+The model learns to classify graphs (representing 2D shapes) based on their node features (coordinates) and edge connections (defining shape boundaries).

 #### Graph Neural Network (GNN) Model

 The model uses **Graph Convolutional Networks (GCN)** for classifying 2D shapes.
 The architecture consists of multiple graph convolution layers followed by global pooling, which aggregates node-level features into graph-level features.